50th Year Anniversary of

-Jordann Smith-Kingston, a junior at West York High School, was named Distinguished Young Woman of York County at the 49th Annual Distinguished Young Woman Program May 3rd 2014 at Central York High School.
+Jordann Smith-Kingston, a junior at West York High School, was named Distinguished Young Woman of York County at the 49th Annual Distinguished Young Woman Program on May 3rd, 2014, at Central York High School.

-Whether she's dancing or starring in the musical Footloose, Jordann loves to be on stage.
-But she got to play a different role Saturday as she was representing herself and according to Jordann, that's what really made it different and special.
-"It was cool to write my own script, almost."
-This years program had never featured this many finalists before and be to selected out of such a great group was a "really big honor."
+Jordann loves to be on stage.
+In DYW, she was able to represent herself, and according to Jordann, "that's what really made it different and special.
+This program had never featured this many finalists before, and be to selected out of such a great group was a really big honor."
 Jordann felt that any of the other 30 girls could have represented York very well at the state competition.

-Jordann earned a $12,800 scholarship for her win including awards in fitness and self-expression.
-In addition she will earn an $18,000 scholarship if she decides to attend York College.
-For the talent portion of the program, she performed a classical ballet variation en pointe.
-In the self expression category, Jordann spoke about continuing education.
+Jordann earned a $12,800 scholarship for her win including awards in Fitness and Self-Expression.
+In addition, she would earn an $18,000 scholarship if she attended York College.
+For the Talent portion of the program, she performed a Classical Ballet Variation en Pointe.
+In the Self-Expression category, Jordann spoke about continuing education.
 She wants to gain as much as possible from learning experiences and to never waste a second.